Tech

 During Cook’s tenure as CEO, Apple’s stock soared 1,933%, nearly quadrupling the 504% return of the S&P 500 over that same time frame.

-“Apple is making a major transition on its AI strategy and longtime CEO and legendary Cook leaving now is a surprise,” wrote Wedbush analyst Dan Ives, who believes that investors will likely have a “mixed” reaction to this leadership change.
+“Apple is making a major transition on its AI strategy and longtime CEO and legendary Cook leaving now is a surprise,” wrote Wedbush Securities analyst Dan Ives, who says that investors will likely have a “mixed” reaction to this leadership change.
 “While there were rumors of Cook leaving as CEO, investors will for now have more questions than answers around the timing and what this means for the broader Apple strategy.”

 Shares of the iPhone maker fell as much as 2% in postmarket trading, but pared more than half of those losses by 5:41 p.m.
 ET.